 - Columbia Business School, then two years at Goldman Sachs in mergers and acquisitions

-- Founded Vista Equity Partners in 2000, at age thirty-seven, focused exclusively on enterprise software
+- Founded Vista Equity Partners in 2000, at age thirty-seven, focused only on enterprise software

 - Vista now manages over $100 billion in assets